Memory Bear AI A Breakthrough from Memory to Cognition Toward Artificial General Intelligence: Technical Innovations

 \subsection{Memory Extraction Engine}

-The Red Bear AI Memory Extraction Engine (RB-MEE) is a core support engine designed for cognitive AI systems.
-It focuses on accurately and efficiently extracting valuable information from large-scale multimodal data.
-The engine converts users’ multimodal inputs—such as text, audio transcriptions, and structured records—into semantically aligned memory units in real time, and organizes them into an evolvable long-term knowledge structure through semantic graph construction.
-This provides foundational technical support for building human-like long-term memory within intelligent agents.
+The Red Bear AI Memory Extraction Engine (RB-MEE) serves as a core infrastructural component for cognitive AI systems, designed to accurately and efficiently extract structured knowledge from large-scale multimodal data.
+The engine converts users’ multimodal inputs—such as text, speech transcripts, and structured records—into semantically aligned memory units in real time, organizing them into an evolvable long-term knowledge structure through semantic graph construction.
+This architecture provides foundational support for implementing human-like long-term memory within intelligent agents.

-Unlike the traditional memory paradigm of large language models, which relies on ``coarse storage and fuzzy retrieval,'' the Red Bear AI Memory Extraction Engine is built around the goals of precise extraction, intelligent filtering, and efficient association.
-It addresses key challenges in long-term AI interaction—such as inaccurate memory, inaccessible retrieval, and incorrect usage—and provides essential technological guarantees for realizing a complete ``memory–cognition–decision'' loop.
+Unlike traditional LLM memory paradigms that rely on ``coarse storage and fuzzy retrieval,'' RB-MEE is built around three core objectives: precise extraction, intelligent filtering, and efficient association.
+It addresses key challenges in long-term AI interaction—such as inaccurate memory encoding, inaccessible retrieval, and improper memory usage—thereby enabling a coherent ``memory–cognition–decision'' pipeline.

-The core value of the engine lies in breaking the barrier between raw data and structured memory.
-Through innovative extraction algorithms and memory management mechanisms, it transforms unstructured multimodal data—such as text, speech, images, and videos—into structured memory units enriched with semantic associations, value weights, and temporal markers.
-This enables AI systems to selectively retain key information, forget redundant content, and associate related knowledge, significantly improving the accuracy and efficiency of cognitive decision-making while reducing storage and computational overhead.
+At its core, RB-MEE bridges the gap between raw data and structured memory.
+Through innovative extraction algorithms and memory management mechanisms, it transforms unstructured inputs—such as text, speech, images, and video metadata—into structured memory units enriched with semantic associations, salience weights, and temporal attributes.
+This transformation enables AI systems to selectively retain high-value information, prune redundant content, and establish meaningful associations, thereby improving reasoning accuracy and retrieval efficiency while reducing storage and computational overhead.